 Payments/transfers from the accounts can be made by:

-Any foreign currency or Indian Rupees, as desired by depositor.
+Any foreign currency or in Indian Rupees, as desired by depositor.
 In case of payment in the currency of the account, the exchange risk is born by the bank.

 In case of payment in a currency other than the currency of the account, the amount in currency of the account is converted into the desired currency at prevailing market rates.